Mohammed023322/My_first_lib/README.md

 **Hi!!**
-This is my first lib, so i'm testing things
+\nThis is my first lib, so i'm testing things
 This lib do two things for now(2025/4/18)
 First: rich_input
 it let you be colored the input message